YashAryaz/YashAryaz/README.md

 Hi, I'm Yash Arya.
 I really like Data Science, and I have been learning about it for a year now.
 I want to try it out for real by working on actual projects.
 I am proficient in Machine Learning, Deep Learning, and Natural Language Processing.
 I also know how to use Flask for deployment.I have taken part in many Machine Learning Challenges and Hackathons, which helped me get better.

-* 🌍  I'm based in INDIA
+* 🌍  I'm based in DELHI,INDIA
 * ✉️  You can contact me at [yasharya.270@gmail.com](mailto:yasharya.270@gmail.com)
 * 🧠  I'm learning Natural Language Processing and LLMs.